 Habitat: Shrubby Cinquefoil has a shallow to moderately deep root system with thin woody roots which spread out from the plant.
 Prostrate stems have the ability to root at the nodes but new growth from wind-blown seed is the primarily reproductive mechanism.
 The plant grows best in full sun and due to its extended range, it adapts to a variety of sites from lowlands to alpine.
 In the eastern U.S. it is found in meadows and riparian areas.
 In the plains it is found with the major prairie grasses such as Dropseed, Little and Big Bluestem.
 In western locales it is not tolerant of drought but in the plains it is.
 It is very cold tolerant and winter hardy.

-Names: The genus Dasiphora, consists of 12 species of the Rose Family.
+Names: The genus Dasiphora, consists of 12 species of the Rose Family, but only one is found in North America, the remainder are Asian.
 These used to be included in the Potentilla genus until molecular research determined they were entirely different.
 Only D. fruticosa is found in North America.
 The word Dasiphora is from the Greek, meaning 'hair bearing'.
 The species name, fruticosa, means 'shrubby' or 'bushy'.
 The older classifications for this plant include Potentilla fruticosa, and Pentaphylloides floribunda.
-Some reference will still retain Potentilla as the genus; but with the publication of the updated volume 9 on the Rosaceae in Flora of North America, the issue may be settled.
+Some reference will still retain Potentilla as the genus; but with the publication (2016) of the updated volume 9 on the Rosaceae in Flora of North America, the issue may be settled.

 Comparisons: While there are a number of yellow-flowered plants called 'Cinquefoils' this species with its shrubby characteristics is usually not confusing, however, this plant is found in the entire Northern Hemisphere and there are a large number of cultivars grown in the nursery trade for landscape use.